jfcorugedo/RJavaServer/README.md

 To sum up, look at the content of the script $R_HOME/library/rJava/jri/run and configure your local system usign the same variable names and values.

-More over, the server must be started with the JVM parameter -D-Djava.library.path pointing at the JRI installation directory (Ej: -Djava.library.path=/app/vendor/R/lib/R/library/rJava/jri/).
+Moreover, the server must be started with the JVM parameter -D-Djava.library.path pointing at the JRI installation directory (Ej: -Djava.library.path=/app/vendor/R/lib/R/library/rJava/jri/).

 If you have trouble finding this directory, try to look for the JRI SO library: